m-kru/hbs/README.md

 - `python3` - required only for testbench target detection, automatic testbench running and dependency graph generation,
 - `graphviz` - required only if user wants to generate dependency graph.

+## HBS Tcl API

+To get the list of public symbols constituting the HBS Tcl API run the `hbs doc` command.
+To get documentation for a given symbol, simply run `hbs doc <symbol-name>`.

 ## Glossary

 - **hbs file** - file with `.hbs` extension containing valid Tcl code.